yuanye-econ/yuanye-econ.github.io/contents/publications.md

 - Be Your Own Doctor: Learning by Doing in Healthcare (with Yajie Wang, Kamhon Kan, and Junjian Yi), **R&R**.
 - Strategic Emissions in the Rain (with Runhao Zhao), **R&R**.
 - Risk Attention and Insurance Demand (with Jiawei Mo, Ruo Jia, Chang Zhang), **R&R**.
+- A Second Chance?
+Theory and Evidence on Elimination Tournaments (with Jiawei Mo, Xuezhu Shi, and Zenan Wu).
 - Keep up with the Joneses: FDI, Supply Chain Linkages, and Industrial Emissions (with Jiawei Mo and Zhe Zhang).
+- A Story of Fire and Water: Cryptocurrency, Nomad Miners, and the Environmental (with Wenyi Lu and Fan Zhang).
-- Rural Adaptations to Ambient Pollution in China (with Qunfeng Wu and Yakun Chen).
+- Ambient Pollution, Productivity, and Adaptations: Evidence from Rural China (with Qunfeng Wu and Yakun Chen).
 - Greetings, Comrades!
 Mass Media and Policy Delivery in China (with Fan Zhang).
-- A Story of Fire and Water: Cryptocurrency, Nomad Miners, and the Environmental (with Wenyi Lu and Fan Zhang).
-- A Second Chance?
-Theory and Evidence on Elimination Tournaments (with Jiawei Mo, Xuezhu Shi, and Zenan Wu).
 - Welfare after the End of Welfare Program (with Zhengwen Liu and Chen Zhuang).